-If you have a mild case of trichinosis with no symptoms, you might not need medical attention.
-If you experience gastrointestinal problems or muscle pain and swelling about a week after eating pork or wild-animal meat, talk to your doctor.
+If you have a mild case of trichinosis with no symptoms, you might not need medical care.
+If you have digestive problems or muscle pain and swelling about a week after eating pork or wild-animal meat, talk to your health care provider.

 Risk factors for trichinosis include:

-- Consumption of wild or noncommercial meats.
-Public health measures have greatly decreased the incidence of trichinosis in commercial meats, but noncommercial farm-raised animals — particularly those with access to wild-animal carcasses — have higher rates of infection.
-Wild animals, such as bears and walruses, are still common sources of infection.
+- Eating wild or noncommercial meats.
+Public health measures have greatly lowered the number of trichinosis infections from commercial meats.
+But noncommercial farm-raised animals — particularly those with access to wild-animal carcasses — have higher rates of infection.
+Wild animals are still common infection sources.

 The best defense against trichinosis is proper food preparation.
 Follow these tips to avoid trichinosis:

 - Freeze pork.
-Freezing pork that is less than 6 inches thick at 5 F (-15 C) for three weeks will kill parasites.
-However, trichinella parasites in wild-animal meat are not killed by freezing, even over a long period.
+Freezing pork that is less than 6 inches thick at 5 F (-15 C) for three weeks will kill the roundworm parasites.
+But roundworm parasites in wild-animal meat won't die by freezing, even over a long period.

 - Know that other processing methods don't kill parasites.
-Other methods of meat processing or preserving, such as smoking, curing and pickling, don't kill trichinella parasites in infected meat.
+Other methods of meat processing or preserving, such as smoking, curing and pickling, don't kill roundworm parasites in infected meat.
 Also, microwave cooking isn't recommended as a way to kill roundworm parasites.
 This is because using a microwave doesn't provide even cooking to ensure all parasites are killed.

-To confirm the diagnosis, your doctor might use these tests:
+To diagnose your infection, your health care provider might use these tests:

 - Muscle biopsy.
-While a blood test typically is enough to establish a diagnosis, your doctor might also recommend a muscle biopsy.
-A small piece of muscle is removed and examined under a microscope to look for trichinella larvae.
+A blood test typically is enough to make a diagnosis.
+But your provider might also recommend a muscle biopsy.
+A small piece of muscle is removed and examined under a microscope to look for roundworm (trichinella) larvae.

 Anti-parasitic medication.
 Anti-parasitic medication is the first line of treatment for trichinosis.
-If the trichinella parasite is discovered early, albendazole (Albenza) or mebendazole (Emverm) can be effective in eliminating the worms and larvae in the intestine.
-You may have mild gastrointestinal side effects during the course of treatment.
+If your provider discovers that you have roundworm (trichinella) parasites early, albendazole (Albenza) or mebendazole (Emverm) can kill the worms and larvae in the small intestine.
+The drugs may cause nausea, vomiting, diarrhea and stomach pain during the treatment.

 - Pain relievers.
-After muscle invasion, your doctor may prescribe pain relievers to help relieve muscle aches and pain and swelling (inflammation).
-Over time, the larvae cysts in your muscles tend to calcify, resulting in destruction of the larvae and the end of muscle aches and fatigue.
+After the larvae have entered the muscles, your provider may prescribe pain relievers to help relieve muscle aches and pain and swelling (inflammation).
+Over time, the larvae cysts in your muscles tend to harden into calcium (calcify).
+As a result, the larvae die, and the muscle aches and weakness usually go away.

-- Corticosteroids.
-Some cases of trichinosis cause allergic reactions when the parasite enters muscle tissue or when dead or dying larvae release chemicals in your muscle tissue.
-Your doctor might prescribe a corticosteroid to control inflammation.
+- Steroid medication.
+Sometimes trichinosis can cause an allergic reaction.
+This happens when the parasite enters muscle tissue or when dead or dying larvae release chemicals in your muscle tissue.
+Your provider might prescribe a steroid medication to control pain and swelling.

-You're likely to start by seeing your family doctor.
+You're likely to start by seeing your family health care provider.
 In some cases, you may be referred to an infectious disease specialist.